jakartaee/batch-tck/jakarta.batch.arquillian.exec-parent/README.md

 4. Uses an Arquillian extension specific for Batch TCK to create a deployment for each test
 5. Generates the `test.properties` file with default test properties, which can be later modified and versioned.
 Existing `test.properties` file won't be overwritten.

+IMPORTANT: The properties from the `test.properties` file are then added to the maven execution but note that they are not passed to the Arquillian container.
+If you want to apply them within the implementation container, you need to apply them to the implementation in a vendor-specific way, before you execute the TCK.

 The Batch TCK Arquillian extension is a separate module.
 It contains

 * The Arquillian extension class